 By Anish Majumdar, Certified Professional Resume Writer

 Developing an effective resume can be a daunting task.
-How do you summarize the most relevant aspects of your career within 1-2 pages?
+How do you summarize the most relevant aspects of your career within one to two pages?
 Which details should be included and which saved for the interview?
-How do you know if your document is really working or getting rejected out-of-hand?
+How do you know if your document is really working or getting rejected out of hand?

 Some job seekers are so eager to demonstrate what makes them unique they forget a resume's chief purpose: to underline your SUITABILITY for a particular position.
 Read through job postings you're interested in submitting to.
 Which skills pop up time and time again?
 Which of these have you excelled at?
 These attributes should be the "theme" of your resume, touched upon in an opening paragraph and expanded upon within your work history.
 Above all, keep this in mind: the resume is where you demonstrate what a good fit you are for a particular job.
 The interview is where you demonstrate what sets you apart from the competition.

 The work history section of your resume needs to be structured in reverse chronological format, starting with your most recent position and working backwards in time to least.
 While it's perfectly acceptable to consolidate older positions (those dating past 12 to15 years) within an "Additional Experience" or similar section, leaving off crucial information for more recent positions sends up a big red flag in the eyes of recruiters and hiring agents.

 Be sure every position detailed in your resume includes the following:

 While it's perfectly okay to include a brief "Career Note" within your work history that addresses a time gap, fudging employment dates is not an acceptable substitute.
 Career Notes should be succinct and focus on positive results, such as any additional training you may have taken, etc.

 3. Lack of quantifiable accomplishments.